Fingerkrampf/Pi_Node_Win_Setup_Helper_GUI/README.md

     * ✅ **Green Checkmark:** The component is already correctly installed or configured.
     * ❌ **Red Cross:** The component is missing or needs to be configured.
 4. Click the corresponding buttons to start each action.
-5. Optionally, check the changelog for any hotfix .bat files and run them as an administrator after using the tool.

 ---